 But tea also tastes different whether you use tea bags or tea leaves.

 Whether it's Barrys or Lyons or Campbells.

 Whether you put the milk in first or last.

 Whether you drink from a china cup or a mug.

 Whether you use a tea pot or not.

 The Irish drink a higher grade of tea than our neighbours in the UK.
-This apparently is because, during the war the British had to make do with a cheaper blend which they then grew accustomed to, and so never changed back once the war was over.
+This is apparently because during WWII the British had to make do with a cheaper blend which they then grew accustomed to, and so never changed back once the war was over.

 We know full well that you can drink a cuppa at literally any time of day or night, with just about any snack, but some do go better than others.
 An old favorite is a tea brack, also often enjoyed by that rare species known as non-tea drinkers.
 Try out the following recipe: